nayuki/MamIRC/doc/connector.markdown

     --> 1 2310 1449104552109 2 PRIVMSG Alice :Yes I'm here

     # Request to open new connection: Hostname, port, SSL, profile name.
-    <-- connect irc.foobarbaz.com 6697 true FBB-IRC
+    <-- connect irc.foobarqux.com 6697 true FBQ IRC Network
     # Connection status change, new connectionId = 8.
-    --> 8 0 1449105037216 0 connect irc.foobarbaz.com 6697 true FBB IRC Network
+    --> 8 0 1449105037216 0 connect irc.foobarbaz.com 6697 true FBQ IRC Network
     --> 8 1 1449105037245 0 opened 139.62.177.78
+    <-- send 8 NICK John
+    <-- send 8 USER John 0 * :John Smith

-The set of commands that a Connector can accept from a Processor is documented fully in [ProcessorReaderThread.java](https://github.com/nayuki/MamIRC/blob/master/src/io/nayuki/mamirc/connector/ProcessorReaderThread.java).
+The set of commands that a Connector can accept from a Processor is documented fully in [ProcessorReaderThread.java](../src/io/nayuki/mamirc/connector/ProcessorReaderThread.java).
 For curious developers out there, it is indeed possible to converse with a MamIRC Connector using raw telnet; it is a good way to learn and debug the protocol.

 Project links